ilkkamtk/hybridisovellukset/Week2/schemas-resolvers.md

         },
     };
     ```
-4. Restart the server by typing `rs` in the terminal where the server is running.
+5. Restart the server by typing `rs` in the terminal where the server is running.
-5. Test the server with Sandbox.
+6. Test the server with Sandbox.
 Create a new query:
     ```graphql
     query {
       tags {
         tag_id
         tag_name
-        media_id
       }
     }
     ```